Cleansing and Detox Diets

 Cleansing and detox diets introduction

 If you're looking for a way to lose weight quickly and feel better (and who isn't?), you might be tempted to try a fad "detox" diet or a "cleanse" method."
-You know the diets that start with a fast, followed by a period of consuming only raw vegetables, fruit, juices and water.
+These diets start with a fast, followed by a period of consuming only raw vegetables, fruit, juices and water.

 Do detox diet's work?